dikdom/TVC-GameCard/README.md

   a GAL-ok lefordított .jed file-jai és a EPROM-ba írható bináris, ami a lefordított  boot menüt és a játékokat is tartalmazza

 MIT License: minden használható/módosítható, de forrást tessék feltüntetni

+An IO expander card for Videoton TV Computer having +2 joy port and an SN76489 sound chip.

+MIT License: you can use anything as you want but please, link the source in your project